 Although Afro-Americans have achieved many milestones, there are still many issues that face us.
 For instance, one hundred and fifty-six years later we are fighting the oppressive Voter Suppression ID laws that were created by states after the tenure of President Barack Obama, the first African American President of the United States.
 These Voter ID laws mirrored the unethical, racially discriminating poll taxes and voting tests which were enacted after the Civil War.

 Like many other black churches in America, Salem Gilfield Baptist church, have gathered with eight other churches annually on New Year’s Eve praising God for bringing us safely through another year.
-This ecumenical and inter-generational “Watch Night” worship service begins at 10:30 p.m.- 12:00 a.m.
+Although, the service is subject to change from year to year, this ecumenical and inter-generational “Watch Night” worship service begins approximately 10:00 or 10:30 p.m. until 12:00 a.m.
 CST.
-The host church offers refreshments at 8 pm, the Youth Departments of the various churches opens service at 10:30 pm with singing, prayers, and readings, and the service is later continued with adult worshipers.
+The host church offers refreshments around 10:00 pm.
+Occasionally, the Youth Departments of the various churches opens service with singing, prayers, and readings, and the service is later continued with adult worshipers.
 In tradition, like many Black Churches in America, five minutes before midnight, men, women, and children will kneel, hold hands and pray to God from the present year into the New Year.

 The African American Desk Reference

 Copyright 1999 The Stonesong Press Inc. and